FIA University Welcomes the Second Edition of the ELP

 The program, which took place at the ESADE Business School and was highly rated by attendees, was designed to help talented young individuals to master new skills and develop new leadership styles.
 The FIA believes that by creating outstanding leaders, Automobile Clubs will be able to meet the challenges of today.

 “This FIA University course was a great way of building on the knowledge, experience and diversity of the FIA family,” said Susan Pikrallidas, the FIA’s Secretary General for Automobile Mobility and Tourism.
 “We believe that by developing leadership skills and providing a broader strategy, innovation and advocacy perspectives, FIA University can help clubs to develop their next generation of leaders.”

-The ELP was attended by 20 executives from 15 clubs (5 ACNs, 7 Mobility and 3 Sport) from 12 countries around the world, and aimed to develop self-awareness to give individuals a greater appreciation of the part they play within their own club.
+The ELP was attended by 20 executives from 15 clubs (five ACNs, seven Mobility and three Sport) from 12 countries around the world, and aimed to develop self-awareness to give individuals a greater appreciation of the part they play within their own club.
 Through the sessions – which were developed by ELP co-director Prof. Luis Vives of ESADE Business School Spain – they gained a ‘management toolkit’ and considered the particular skills needed to meet the objectives of their organisation.

 During the four-and-a-half day course they also considered ideas for hands-on projects to improve their club’s performance, which will deliver fast results.
 Participants will now work on these projects.
 Natasha MacDonald, Head of Product Development at the Caravan Club-UK, who had participated at the first ELP edition in March, presented her own project and the benefits she had gained from the course.